hshssingh4/Flicks/README.md

 ## Notes

-Loading a low resolution image before the high resolution one.
+Loading a low resolution image before the high resolution one was a bit tough at first as I didn't knew if I had to nest the methods to set the image.

 ## License